itscoltonhicks/Windows-OS-Administration/README.md

 # Lab #2: The Windows File System
 The Windows File System is a fundamental component of the Windows OS.

 It's responsible for organizing, storing, and managing data on storage devices.
-And it's key for system administrators and cybersecurity professionals to understand.
+Understanding it is key for system administrators and cybersecurity professionals.
 It provides the framework for file and folder organization, access control, and data management.

 Let's dive into these key concepts.